Here's something you should know about Chris Rutt, 'Aunt Jemima,' and racial stereotypes hidden in the name and logo of the brand.

 Chris Rutt Bio/Wiki

-Chris Rutt was born in Milwaukee, Wisconsin in 1859, later he moved to Atchison, Kansas in 1965.
-Following, he attended St. Benedict's College, which is now renamed to 'Benedictine College.'
+Chris Rutt was born in Milwaukee, Wisconsin on October 8, 1859, later he moved to Atchison, Kansas in 1965.
+Following, he attended St. Benedict's College, which is now renamed 'Benedictine College.'

 The inception of 'Aunt Jemima'